Yelfive/md-notes/GoLang/Grammar-Basics.md

 - `bin`

     For executable binary files, *.exe for windows

 - `pkg`

     For application packages.
 Which is created by running `go install packageName`, and the `packageName` has no `main` function.

+- `src`

+    For all source files: package, application etc.

 ## Constants